 Natural Oils as Makeup Remover

 Natural oils are an excellent option to remove makeup prior to cleansing the face!
 There is a wide range of natural oils that can be used to remove makeup, with some oils being better for specific skin types.
 For instance, grape seed oil and apricot kernel oil are fantastic options for oily skin types, because they tend to be lighter and less likely to clog the pores.
 Jojoba oil or argan oil are examples of slightly heavier oils that may be best for dry or eczema-prone skin.
-Simply use 5-6 drop of oil in the palm of your hand and gently massage all over the face and around the eyes.
+Simply use 5-6 drops of oil in the palm of your hand and gently massage all over the face and around the eyes.
 After this step, use your regular cleanser to rinse skin free of makeup and excess oil, leaving behind clean and hydrated skin.
 When purchasing an oil, be sure to look for ones that are cold-pressed and organic.

 * This Website is for general skin beauty, wellness, and health information only.
 This Website is not to be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.
 The information provided on this Website should never be used to disregard, delay, or refuse treatment or advice from a physician or a qualified health provider.